INTERVIEWS

 .

-REVIEW OF "Di Hard" from Yankin' The Food Chain: Recording Magazine:
+ard" from Yankin' The Food Chain: Recording Magazine:

 "Di Hard" is a medium tempo groove with rapped and sung vocals, everything done by Polar except for exquisite backing vocals by Scott Parker Allen and Sabina Sciubba.
 The song is a comment on Princess Di's demise, the role of the media, and the times we live in, serious without becoming sentimentalized or preachy.
 An interesting exercise in a style that's very hard to pull off.
 We hear stylistic nods to Innervisions, Sugar Hill and Paisley Park, yet it's an entirely original project, taken from the polarity/1 CD "Yankin' The Food Chain."